 Cons.
 May be hard to get in the habit of practicing.

 Pros.
-Water flossers come in many different forms including handheld and cordless, which make it great for use in the shower!
+New water flossers come in many different forms including handheld and cordless, which make it great for use in the shower!
 The large handle allows for easier use for those with limited dexterity and the stream of water is great for ortho patients.

 So which one is best for you?
 Depending on your lifestyle and priorities, one may be better suited for you.
 Realize that whatever you choose, they come in many forms so you aren’t just confined to one type.
 Also, some interdental aid is better than none.
 If you’re flossing your teeth, we couldn’t be happier!